 If you want your web layers to reference your source data, you must register your data source with the ArcGIS Server site where you want the service to run.
 This ensures that the service can access the data.
 See Manage registered data stores in the ArcGIS Pro help for more information.
 Starting with ArcGIS Pro 2.5, a data store item is created in the active portal for the registered folder or database data source.
 Starting with ArcGIS Pro 3.0, you can register a cloud store.

-For imagery layers, the data remains in the source geodatabase or folder, an image service is created on the federated ArcGIS Image Server site, and an imagery layer item is created in the portal.
+For imagery layers, the data remains in the source geodatabase or folder, an image service is created on the federated ArcGIS Image Server site, and an imagery layer item is created in your organization.

-If you want to publish a map image layer from a map in ArcGIS Pro, you must register the data source (or sources) with the federated server to which you publish.
-All the data in the map stays in your registered data source, a map service is created on the federated server, and a map image layer is created in the portal.
+To publish a map image layer from a map in ArcGIS Pro, you must register the data source (or sources) with the federated server to which you publish.
+All the data in the map stays in your registered data source, a map service is created on the federated server, and a map image layer is created in the organization.